 The Company's objective is the discovery of one or more new silver-gold vein districts in the style of the historical San Dimas, Fresnillo, Zacatecas, Guanajuato and Pachuca-Real del Monte districts of Mexico.
 To achieve this objective, the Company is pursuing a strategy that focuses its efforts on the Mexican Silver Belt and applying knowledge gained from experience working with this deposit style to identify and discover sub-cropping or non-outcropping ore deposits.
-The Company intends to identify and explore a number of prospects and is currently concentrating on the Naranjillo Property.
+The Company intends to identify and explore a number of prospects and commenced its initial efforts on the Naranjillo Property and is now in the process of expanding its focus to the other properties.